XML guide

 No.

-blank characters, or text.
-Values must be entered strictly as numbers.
+Numeric fields (amounts, taxes, quantities) must not contain spaces, blank characters, or text.
+Values must be entered in the XML strictly as numbers (e.g. 1500.50).

 What if XML errors occur even though everything looks correct?

-It is recommended to use the namespaces from our official XML examples,
+It is highly recommended to use the namespaces from our official XML examples, as incorrect or outdated namespaces are a common cause of hidden validation errors.

 Which KPD code should be entered?

-Arbitrary KPD codes must not be used.
+Arbitrary or custom KPD codes must not be used.

-One of the officially defined KPD codes from the Croatian Tax Authority code list
+One of the officially defined KPD codes from the Croatian Tax Authority code list must be used.
+If unsure about the exact classification, select the code that best matches the actual nature of the service or goods provided.

 When is it necessary to create an HR document extension?

-The HR document extension is created only when the invoice contains items
+The HR document extension is created only when the invoice contains specific items that are not subject to standard VAT (e.g. exemptions, pass-through items, or special taxes).

 Newsletter subscription